BBQ Smoked Meatballs

 -

-- Don’t over mix the meat.
-They will become tough.
+- Don’t over mix the meat or the meatballs will become tough.

-- Using a small ice cream scoop to portion meatballs is a great way to make the meatballs a uniform size so they will cook evenly.
+- Using a small cookie scoop to portion meatballs is a great way to make the meatballs a uniform size so they will cook evenly.

 What Pellets Should be Used for Smoked Meatballs

 We recommend a hickory pellet or competition blend for this easy meatball recipe.
-Other great options were Alder and Apple pellets for a lighter flavor.
+Other great wood chips to use here are alder and apple pellets for a lighter flavor.

 How Can You Tell When Meatballs Are Done?